 Unearned Revenue Definition

-While unearned revenue can come in many forms, the most common examples of it include prepaid insurance, service contracts, and subscription payments.
+While unearned revenue can come in many forms, the most common examples include prepaid insurance, service contracts, and subscription payments.
 Since more and more businesses are transitioning to subscription and membership models or pay-in-advance models, unearned revenue has increased in popularity.

 Online Retailers

 If you shop at an online retailer like Amazon, you pay for the product upfront.
-Until you actually receive the product in the mail, Amazon has collected unearned revenue from you.
+Until you receive the product in the mail, Amazon has collected unearned revenue from you.

 Hospitality Companies